Choosing Conventional Versus FHA Loan Is Necessary

 - Many Borrowers believe FHA is a government agency that lends on FHA Loans

-- FHA does not originate, process, underwrite, nor fund FHA Loans
+- HUD, the parent of FHA, does not originate, process, underwrite, nor fund FHA Loans

 - The role and purpose of HUD is to insure private FHA-approved lenders when their borrowers default on their FHA Loans